US coach Marsch falls to 1-0 loss in 1st game with Leeds

 It was Leeds’ first game since Marsch replaced the fired Marcelo Bielsa as manager and the American tweaked the formation and approach of the team, while retaining its renowned intensity on and off the ball.

-Wearing jeans and a sweater on the sideline, Marsch saw Leeds create a number of clear-cut chances before Barnes broke the deadlock.
+Showing lots of passion and extremely active on the touchline, Marsch — wearing jeans and a sweater — saw Leeds create a number of clear-cut chances before Barnes broke the deadlock.
 The best fell to Raphinha, whose close-range effort was saved by the outstretched foot of Leicester goalkeeper Kasper Schmeichel.

 Schmeichel had previously made great saves from Junior Firpo and Jack Harrison in the first half and Rodrigo after the break.